 So, why am I sharing all this here?
 Firstly, as ever for transparency.
 I fear I’ve become a bit of a transparency bore, but I do think that it’s always important to be up front and honest.

-Which is why I want to be open about the fact that if you are a member of the Labour party, and you live in Forest Gate North, then I am specifically asking you whether you would please attend the local selection meeting (which is scheduled to take place on either the 9th or the 10th of December) and think about voting for me.
+Which is why I want to be open about the fact that if you are a member of the Labour party, and you live in Forest Gate North, then I am specifically asking you whether you would please attend the local selection meeting (which is scheduled to take place on either the 24th or 25th February) and think about voting for me.
 If you’re not a member, you might know people locally who are members, in which case perhaps you might remind them to attend and ask them to vote for me.

 Whatever the outcome of this process, I would like to say – in a way that I hope is not too cheesy – that it’s been an enormous privilege to represent Forest Gate North along with my colleagues for the past three-and-a-bit years.
 Although I do receive a lot of complaints, queries and questions (and rightly so, that’s part of the job) I have also been extremely fortunate to receive plenty of local support.
 I have appreciated absolutely every single bit of it, from the wave across the marketplace, to the people who recognised me from twitter and came to say hello, from the people who were so kind after I resigned from the cabinet, to the person who sent me flowers to thank me for sorting out her casework.
 So wherever things end up after selections are over, thank you very much for reading this blog, and for your messages and of course for your forebearance for my overly long blog posts.
 I have enjoyed it very much.